 At Real Freedom, we love bots as much as everyone else, but they must be held to a standard, otherwise things would get chaotic very quickly.
 You are always free to bring your bot to the channel as long as the bot rules are followed.

 Bots cannot spam, flood, or post illegal links.
 It’s not likely that a bot could ask for op or admin power, but if your bot becomes self-aware and does this, it will be banned very quickly.

-2. Bot owners must be present with their bots in the channel.
+2. Bot owners must be present with their bots in the channel (with a few exceptions).

 Some guidelines when being in this channel: